One of two things is happening:

 Larger marketers will almost certainly view it as part of the full marketing portfolio, with inbound and outbound marketing working together.

-In short, inbound will become one more valuable tactic in the B2B marketer’s portfolio rather than an opportunity that stands on its own.
+In short, inbound will become one more valuable tactic in the B2B marketer’s blended portfolio rather than an opportunity for a whole new level of ROI.

 Will the return on inbound marketing be in line with outbound marketing over time or will inbound always have a cost advantage.
 Share your view in the comments below or with me on Twitter (@wittlake).